Latino American history profusion of cultural and historical wealth.

-Five hundred years ago, it became the melting pot of Spanish and indigenous groups from which the mestizo of modern Mexico was born.
+Five hundred years ago, it became the melting pot of Spanish and indigenous groups from which the mestizo of modern Latino countries were born.

 There are relics of the past that gives evidence of the greatness achieved by the Pre-Hispanic peoples of Mexico.